etheralpha/dailydoots-com/README.md

+## Integrate Data

+To use this data, simply query one of the following endpoints:

+- Dailies - https://dailydoots.com/dailies.json (updates 30min after midnight UTC+0)
+- Doots - https://dailydoots.com/doots.json (updates once a week Fridays 2pm EST)
+- Profiles - https://dailydoots.com/profiles.json (updated as needed)

+Please do not abuse these endpoints.
+Checking once or twice a day would be sufficient given the update frequency.

 ## Contributing

 Most of the content resides in data files withing `_data`.
 If you'd like to update your user profile edit/add an entry in `_data/profiles.yml` or send a DM to u/hanniabu on Reddit.